-Plot B: Aunt Genna places a couple ice cubes into her tea.
-Isabelle walks to the table with the book and hands it to Thelma.
-The ladies begin to look through the pictures and reminisce about what life was like.
+Plot B: Aunt Genna places a couple of ice cubes into her tea.
+Isabelle walks to the table with the album.
+The ladies [I told you to lose “begin” and “start.”] look through the pictures and reminisce about what life was like.
 A few pictures are missing from the album.
-Isabelle begins to get a headache and asks her aunt if she has any advil she can take.
+Isabelle asks her aunt if she has any aspirin she can take.
 Aunt Genna says no that she just ran out.
 Isabelle offers to go to the store and pick some up and Genna hands her the car keys.
 When in the car she is looking around exploring her new surroundings.
 She finally gets to main st and walks into an old mom and pop shop.
 As she is paying for her purchase her headache is getting worse and worse.
 She grabs her the advil and tries to keep her composure.

 Plot A/B end: As she is heading to her car across the street she sees an old Jewelry store.
 She walks right past her car and heads inside.
 No one is at the counter to greet her so she is slowly walking around looking all the different pieces.
 She notices black and white pictures hanging on walls and a picture of the Virgin Mary with rosaries.
 She then comes across a collection of oils on the counter when the jeweler suddenly walks in and spooks her.
 The rosaries start swinging as if there was a light breeze and all the candles in the shop flicker.
 He introduces himself.
 End scene.

+[Four acts are needed for television drama.]

 SCENE A – PART I